Siege of Leith: Mount Pelham

 Norfolk reported that, "Restaricke Deanrie is so sweete, that our campe lyeth not within halfe a myle and more of our trenches."
 The English began constructing their siege-works against the town in mid-April.
 There were trenches on the Hawkhill ridge north of Restalrig and towards Lochend Castle.
 South of Leith Links, at the latter-day site of Hermitage House, below the Magdalen Chapel on the ridge, there was a fortlet, "Mount Pelham" named after the captain of the pioneers, William Pelham.
 Pelham led a force of 400 pioneers.
 The fort faced across the present-day Leith Links towards the eastern side of the town and South Leith Church.

 Mount Pelham was developed from a trench dug on the night of 12 April and finished 13 days later as a sconce with four corner bastions.
 An eyewitness, Humfrey Barwick later wrote that he suggested that Pelham should begin his fort "at the fwte of this hill and run straight to yonder hillocke," presumably meaning by hillock the "Giant's Brae" and "Lady Fyfe's Brae" on Leith Links.

 Captain Cuthbert Vaughan was the fortlet's commander with 240 men.
 Five years earlier, Vaughan and James Croft had been imprisoned as supporters of Lady Jane Grey, and they subsequently took part in Wyatt's Rebellion.
 Vaughan was killed in 1563, at the siege of Newhaven in France.
 Both Holinshed and George Buchanan mention the fort was too far from Leith for its cannon to have much effect on the town.

-While the English were at work in April the French also constructed and manned entrenchments outside of the main walls encircling the town.
+Military engineers in English service included the Italian Giovanni Portinari, who brought plans for the assault of strong towns and made a plan of the French forifications known as a plat.
+While the English were at work in April, the French also constructed and manned entrenchments outside of the main walls encircling the town.